Looking for a last-mile delivery software tool to streamline your operations and give you a customer service edge – but don’t know how to choose?

 For example, one international study found that 5.6% of all UK deliveries failed and that each one cost an average of £14.33.
 How much would halving that failure rate save your business?

 Add fuel costs, driver wages, loading times, etc., to the equation, and you can see why smart businesses are choosing to run their last-mile delivery operations with dedicated software rather than leaving anything to chance.

 We’re going to score each app against eight criteria:

 Of course, the highest score doesn’t mean that a tool is necessarily the best last-mile delivery software for your needs.
 You have to balance that score against price and the use cases each one supports – so we’ve provided as much pricing data as we can, along with a final “in a nutshell” verdict.

-eLogii lets despatchers create complex delivery routes with just a few clicks - taking into account a whole range of extra factors, like traffic conditions, truck restrictions, and multi-day routing for long-distance deliveries.
+eLogii lets despatchers create highly efficient delivery routes with just a few clicks – taking into account a whole range of extra factors, like traffic conditions, truck restrictions, and multi-day routing for long-distance deliveries.

-Not only does eLogii enable email and SMS communications with customers, updating them on live ETAs, it also allows task failure workflows to be automated - cutting the heavy associated costs.
+Not only does eLogii enable email and SMS communications with customers, updating them on live ETAs, but it also allows task failure workflows to be automated – cutting the high associated costs.

 Where eLogii outclasses the competition is in the range of options and conditions it supports.
 For example:

 As a relatively new platform, eLogii is built with ease of use for non-specialists in mind and with a state-of-the-art API and webhooks that allow it to be integrated into any tech stack with ease.
 Both of these factors are often barriers for older platforms that need to adapt their offerings.